ka9q/ka9q-radio/README.md

 Two very rudimentary programs are provided for interactive use;
-'monitor' listens to one or more demodulated audio streams and 'control' controls and displays the status of a selected demodulator instance.
+'monitor' listens to one or more demodulated audio streams and 'control' controls and displays the status of a selected receiver channel.
 It can also dynamically create and delete receiver channel instances.
 The 'control' program uses a flexible and extensible control/status protocol that could be (and I hope will be) implemented by much more sophisticated user interfaces.
 Various utilities are